Kryvyi Rih strikes (2022–present): January

 On 17 January Russian missile attack partially destroyed Kryvyi Rih college of National Aviation University and damaged residential buildings.
 4 people died, 14 were injured.

 February

 On 22 February a Russian missile destroyed the local Saint Stephen church belonging to the Ukrainian Orthodox Church (Moscow Patriarchate), the attack also damaged civilian infrastructure.
 1 person died and 5 people were injured (no casualties in the church).

 March

 On 6 March, a Russian missile attack killed 4 and wounded 32 in a hotel in Kryvyi Rih.
-Several international volunteers from Ukraine, United States and United Kingdom were in the hotel grounds during the strike.
+Several humanitarian volunteers from Ukraine, United States and United Kingdom were in the hotel grounds during the strike.

 April

-On 4 April 2025, Russian ballistic missile and cluster munition attacks targeted apartment buildings, six education institutes, shops and businesses.
+On 4 April 2025, Russian ballistic missile and cluster munition attacks targeted apartment buildings, playground, six education institutes, shops and businesses.
 19 civilians were killed, and a further 72 were injured.

+2026 attacks

+August

+On August 21, Russian drone strikes on a shopping center in Kryvyi Rih killed at least 16 people and injured more than 130 others, including 22 children.

 Reactions

 As a result of the shelling of the Karachunivske Reservoir on 14 September 2022, the President of Ukraine, Volodymyr Zelenskyy, stated that Russia attempted to flood Kryvyi Rih:

 The terrorist country continues to fight against the civilian population.
 This time —missile strikes on hydraulic structures and an attempt to flood Kryvyi Rih.
 All the occupiers can do is to sow panic, create an emergency, try to leave people without light, heat, water and food.